rebeclem/aphids/blobtools.md

 * Assembly stats: `for d in APHD*/; do echo $d; cat $d/a.final/stats; done >allstats.txt`
 * Move all the discovar things to a separate directory
 * I got errors doing the blastn step to get taxonomy.
 I'll try installing my own blast through conda.
 Load miniconda, then `source activate discovarenv`.
 This didn't work: transfering files back over to ceres.
 * On Ceres, run [blobblast.sh](scripts/blobblast.sh).
-This should generate a bunch of files that end in megablast_nt
+This should generate a bunch of files that end in megablast_nt.
+This took about 1279 minutes on average (21 hours).
 * Activate discovarenv.
-Install blobtools with `conda install bioconda::blobtools`
+Install blobtools with `conda install bioconda::blobtools`.
+* Run [blobdb.sh](scripts/blobdb.sh).
+This is giving me errors saying it requires --names, --nodes or --db.
+I think something is wrong.
+Maybe it's my coverage file?

 ```